grocy/docs/tutorials/food.md

 ![Parent product example](/images/parentproductexample.png)

 Another way to use parent products can be for different package sizes.
-Example, you want to have eggs at home, but sometimes you buy eggs in pack of 6 and sometimes in pack of 12.
+Example, you want to have eggs at home, but sometimes you buy eggs in a pack of 6 and sometimes in a pack of 12.
 Then you could have Egg as a parent product and 2 child products, *Egg - pack of 6* and *Egg - pack of 12*.
 In a recipe you could then add the parent product.

 ### Locations